blockservice/echoin/docs/validator.rst

     height: 271
 }

-cmt_delegate
+ec_delegate
 --------
-This tx is used when a delegator stakes CMTs to a validator.
+This tx is used when a delegator stakes ECs to a validator.
 Signed by delegator address.

 **Parameters**

 * from: String - Delegator address.
 * nonce: Number - (optional) The number of transactions made by the sender prior to this one.
 * validatorAddress: String - Validator address
-* amount: String - Amount of CMTs in Wei to stake.
+* amount: String - Amount of ECs in Wei to stake.

 params: {
   "from": "0xb60e8dd61c5d32be8058bb8eb970870f07233155",
   "nonce": 5
   "validatorAddress": "0x7eff122b94897ea5b0e2a9abf47b86337fafebdc",
-  "amount": "200000000000000000000" // 200CMT
+  "amount": "200000000000000000000" // 200EC
 }

 **Returns**